IBRHMHMDY/FrontEnd_Portfolio_2/README.md

   * Grid And Flex System
   * Responsive All Devices
   * Menu Floating in Small Devices
-  * Send Email By Services EmailJS
+  * Send Email By EmailJS Library
+  * Design Sliders by SwiperJS Library
+  * Design Scroll Smooth by ScrollRevealJS Library